vchigne/sqlAndMeteor/README.md

   The new player in town is alaSQL, which is actively developed by @agershun (https://github.com/agershun/alasql).
   The SqlLike advantage is that it only has 10k.
 AlaSQL, is a lot more powerful, of course, but for using SQL to replace  mongo sintax in unions and aggregations, SqlLike is OK.

-  You can install alaSQL with

-      meteor add agershun:alasql

   With both of them you can do something like this in your helper: